ShoggothAI/motleycache/README.md

 ### Advanced options
 There is an option to block all non-cached requests.
 It is particularly useful for testing your applications.
-Motleycache will raise a `StrongCacheException` whenever there's no cache for a request:
+Motleycache will raise a `StrongCacheException` in case of a cache miss:
 ```python
 from motleycache import set_strong_cache
 set_strong_cache(True)  # turn on